Blue Cross Arena: History

 The arena was built on a downtown site as a replacement for Edgerton Park Arena, bounded by Exchange Boulevard on the west, East Broad Street on the north, the Genesee River on the east and Court Street on the south.
 The property was formerly the home of the Kimball Tobacco Co. and other retail buildings.
-Originally named the Rochester Community War Memorial, the arena opened on October 18, 1955.
+Originally named the Rochester Community War Memorial, the arena was built to honor World War II veterans and was formally dedicated on Memorial Day 1956.
+The building also included a room dedicated to the community's war dead that served as a memorial shrine; the shrine was later closed to the public due to vandalism, and when the arena was reconstructed in 1998, its plaques and inscribed marble pieces were relocated to the rear of the main floor.
+The arena opened on October 18, 1955.
 The building included a full stage on the south end and an exhibition hall located on the basement level.
 One of the members of the construction team was a young Robert Marella, who later achieved fame as professional wrestler Gorilla Monsoon.
 The arena's first tenant was the Rochester Royals NBA basketball team, who played their final two seasons in Rochester at this arena.
 They were joined by the Americans the next year, who have played in the arena for 63 consecutive seasons.